 3. Integration feasibility: APIs for ERP and CPQ systems

 A CAD configurator does not operate in isolation.
 Its real value emerges when it integrates cleanly with CPQ and ERP systems.
+Without robust APIs, even the most powerful configurator becomes difficult to scale across enterprise workflows.

 - Configuration data flows between systems